How to Clean a Chemical Toilet for Camper Vans

 description of where chemicals go for chemical toilet for camper vans.

--With the fresh water tank you will typically combine a pink chemical with some water (so the toilet is able to flush).
+-With the fresh water tank you will typically combine a pink chemical with some water (so the toilet can flush).
 The chemical isn’t really necessary, but it does help keep your area smelling fresh.

 Step 3: Your camper van toilet is now ready to be used.